 Temporary queues and topic endpoints are dynamically created and destroyed by client applications.
 Temporary queues and topic endpoints are typically used as temporary destinations for service requests.

 When a client application has a connected session, it can provision a temporary queue or topic endpoint and create a consumer flow to bind to it.
 These temporary queues and topic endpoints are non-durable because they only last as long as the client’s session is connected.
 Only a single consumer may bind to a non-durable endpoint, and there is no support for multiple consumers or non-exclusive access.

 The naming of the temporary destinations is controlled by the application.
 On a BIND request from the client, a name is provided.
 It the destination does not exist, one is created.

 When a client dynamically creates a queue, it is configured by those endpoint properties and provision flags that the client may provide with a create API function or method.
 Any other endpoint parameters are then configured with the values used for endpoints provisioned by an administrator through the Solace CLI.
 By default, the system defaults are used.
 However, it is also possible to use CLI-provisioned queues and topic endpoints with custom values, and those values will be applied to any new client-created queues and topic endpoints.

 A non-durable queue or topic endpoint can be dynamically created if:

 - The client is associated with a profile that permits clients to create endpoints.
-See Allowing Guaranteed Endpoint Creates.
+See Allowing Clients to Create Guaranteed Endpoints.

 - The maximum number of endpoints available for the Message VPN that the client is connected has not been reached.
 See Configuring the Max Number of Endpoints.